Introduction to Alvis

 new jobscripts/codes!

-- Command line tools available on the login node and on the allocated nodes
+- Command line tools available on the login node and on the allocated nodes can help you check CPU/GPU, memory and network usage

 - Jobs where some or all of the allocated GPU:s are unused or very poorly